oracle-devrel/oci-content-summary/README.md

 ## Introduction

-This project gets the 25 trending projects from a day (from [here](https://github.com/trending)), reads their README.md files, and summarizes them in a way which is ready for social media.
+This project retrieves the 25 trending projects from a day (from [here](https://github.com/trending)), reads their README.md files, and summarizes them in a way which is ready for social media.

-Companies can use this in their content generation pipeline strategies, or individuals trying to grow their social media following with organic and up-to-date (fresh everyday) content!
+Companies can use this in their content generation pipeline strategies, or individuals can use it when trying to grow their social media following with organic and up-to-date content!

 LLM Hyperparams used: